FreeZeroDays/dotfiles/README.md

 ---

-If you have any questions, please feel free to create a [new issue](https://github.com/FreeZeroDays/dotfiles/issues/new). \
-These dotfiles were inspired by [ZhongXiLu's](https://github.com/ZhongXiLu) and [siegan-g's](https://github.com/siegan-g) - thank you both for the inspiration!
+These dotfiles were inspired by both [ZhongXiLu's](https://github.com/ZhongXiLu) and [siegan-g's](https://github.com/siegan-g) - thank you both for the hard work on your setups!